-A worklist displays a collection of items that are to be processed by the user.
-Working through the item list usually involves reviewing details of the list items and taking action.
+A worklist displays a collection of items a user needs to process.
+Working through the list usually involves reviewing details of the items and taking action.
 In most cases, the user has to either complete a work item or delegate it.

 Use the worklist floorplan if:

-- The user has numerous potential work items and needs to decide which ones to process first.
+- Users have numerous work items and need to decide which ones to process first.

-- You want to give the user a direct entry point for taking action on work items.
+- You want to give users a direct entry point for taking action on work items.

 Do not use the worklist floorplan if: